Razpudding/svg-text-projections/README.md

 # svg-text-projections
 Some experiments around text projections for an art project

+## Vision
+- Each card will represent an artistic discipine
+- A card will have rectangular shape made out of text describing the discipline
+- A card will have a central word signifing the discipline
+- A random element added to the work would be nice, like text added to the middle randomly composed of words in the description texts
+- Cards should be oriented in an overarching structure
+- It would be great if the camera was zoomed in on the top of the circle and cards flew by as their descriptions shaped the rectangles.
+Then the animation zooms out to reveal the superstructure

 ## Experiments
 - [Vizhub svgjs test](https://vizhub.com/Razpudding/86bd2b28c4034086a4112794a57e66f7?edit=files&file=index.html)
 - Generative SVG art?